FurkanToprak/smarTA/README.md

     goodBot: number,
     badBot: number,
     ```
-# About
-This app occupies whichever port specified in the .env file.

 # Installation and Usage
 You too can clone and host this chatbot.
 As a prerequisite, you need to have a Slack app and a MongoDB Atlas instance.